-Bord na Móna operates under an agreed Code of Practice regarding archaeology with the Department of Arts, Heritage and the Gaeltacht and the National Museum of Ireland which provides a framework to enable the Company to progress peat extraction whilst carrying out archaeological mitigation. (https://www.archaeology.ie/sites/default/files/media/publications/cop-bord-na-mona-en.pdf
+Bord na Móna operates under an agreed Code of Practice regarding archaeology with the Department of Arts, Heritage and the Gaeltacht and the National Museum of Ireland which provides a framework to enable the Company to progress peat extraction whilst carrying out archaeological mitigation.
 The Code replaced a set of Principles agreed with the Department of Arts, Heritage and the Gaeltacht in the 1990s.
 Under the Code Bord na Móna, the Minister and Director work together to ensure that appropriate archaeological mitigation is carried out in advance of peat extraction.

-- BNM must ensure that any monuments or archaeological objects discovered during peat extraction are protected in an appropriate manner by following the Archaeological Protection Procedures. - BNM must ensure that any newly discovered monuments on Bord na Móna lands are reported in a timely manner to the National Monuments Service of the Department of Arts, Heritage and the Gaeltacht. - BNM must ensure that any archaeological objects discovered on Bord na Móna lands are reported immediately to the Duty Officer of the National Museum of Ireland.

-Bord na Móna will endeavour to adhere to this code of practise during the peatland rehabilitation phase and appropriate archaeology mitigation is carried out before and during cutaway peatland rehabilitation.
-An

-Archaeological Impact Assessment has been carried out for the proposed rehabilitation at this site (Appendix IX).
-The recommendations of this assessment have been incorporated into the rehabilitation plan to minimise impacts on known archaeology.
+- BNM must ensure that any monuments or archaeological objects discovered during peat extraction are protected in an appropriate manner by following the Archaeological Protection Procedures. - BNM must ensure that any newly discovered monuments on Bord na Móna lands are reported in a timely manner to the National Monuments Service of the Department of Arts, Heritage and the Gaeltacht. - BNM must ensure that any archaeological objects discovered on Bord na Móna lands are reported immediately to the Duty Officer of the National Museum of Ireland. - Bord na Móna will endeavour to adhere to this code of practice during the peatland rehabilitation phase and appropriate archaeology mitigation is carried out before and during cutaway peatland rehabilitation.
+An Archaeological Impact Assessment is being carried out for the proposed rehabilitation at this site (Appendix XII).
+The recommendations of this assessment will be incorporated into the rehabilitation plan to minimise impacts on known archaeology.
+In addition, Bord na Móna will adhere to the Archaeology Code of Practice relating to management of stray archaeological finds that may arise during cutaway peatland rehabilitation and decommissioning.